Helping millions of people navigate the world of technology.

-Your first step is to ensure that the network discovery feature on Windows is enabled for both public and private networks.
+Your first step is to ensure that your PC’s network discovery feature is enabled for both public and private networks.
 Here’s how to do it.

-Likewise, enable Network discovery and File and printer sharing for Public networks.
-If you’re on a public network, turn off network discovery when not in use.
+Likewise, enable the toggles for Network discovery and File and printer sharing for Public networks as well.

-Network discovery relies on certain Windows services to function.
-You may encounter such problems if one of those services is not running.
-Here’s what you can do to fix it.
+The Network discovery feature relies on certain Windows services to function.
+If one of those services is not running, you could experience errors.
+Here’s what to do to fix it.

 Step 1: Press the Windows key + R to open the Run dialog.
 Type services.msc in the box and press Enter.

-Step 3: Use the drop-down menu next to Startup type to select Automatic.
+Step 3: Use the drop-down menu next to Startup type and select Automatic.
 Then, hit Apply, followed by OK.

-If the problem persists even after configuring Windows services, the Windows Defender Firewall is likely blocking network discovery.
-Here’s what you can do to allow network discovery through Windows Defender Firewall.
+If the problem persists after configuring Windows services, the Windows Defender Firewall is likely blocking network discovery.
+Here’s what to do to allow network discovery through the Windows Defender Firewall.

-Step 1: Click the search icon on the Taskbar, type in control panel, and press Enter.
+Step 1: Click on the search icon on the taskbar, type control panel, and press Enter.

-Step 2: Use the drop-down menu in the top right corner to change the view type to Large icons and click on Windows Defender Firewall.
+Step 2: Use the drop-down menu at the top right corner to change the view type to Large icons and click on Windows Defender Firewall.

-Step 6: Locate Network Discovery on the list and tick the Private and Public checkboxes next to it.
+Step 5: Locate Network Discovery on the list and check the boxes for Private and Public next to it.
 Then, click on OK to save changes.

 Such issues with the network discovery can also occur due to a malfunctioning network adapter driver.
-In that case, you can try updating the driver by following the steps below.
+In that case, try updating the driver by following the steps below.

 Step 1: Right-click on the Start icon and select Device Manager from the list.